What is SMS Marketing? Strategy, Tips & Benefits

 It’s now a legal requirement to offer customers a simple way to remove their consent to receiving marketing communications.
 For SMS marketing, include an opt-out message in every text to remind customers they can unsubscribe anytime.
 Simply ask them to respond to messages using the word ‘STOP’ or ‘UNSUBSCRIBE’.
 Don’t forget to send your customers a follow-up text message confirming this.

-Automating SMS marketing can significantly enhance your lead nurturing efforts.
-Studies have shown that texting a prospect after the initial contact with your service can boost conversion rates by an impressive 112%
+SMS Automation can significantly enhance your lead nurturing efforts.
+Studies have shown that texting a prospect after the initial contact with your service can boost conversion rates by an impressive 112%, which is something you can set up with an automated workflow.

 One key aspect of automating SMS marketing is the ability to manage subscriber lists effectively.
 By organising your contacts into subscriber lists based on keywords or actions, you can ensure that relevant messages are delivered to specific contacts at the right time.
 This targeted approach increases engagement and maximises the impact of your marketing campaigns.